 If you had today off work what would you be doing?

 Painting my boyfriend’s new house!
 But in an ideal world it would be summer and I’d be on the beach near my flat barbecuing the mackerel we’d caught that morning!

 What is your most prized possession and why?

 A pair of mole grips which my dad gave me while we were renovating my flat together.
 My dad does not give tools away lightly so it meant a huge amount and they always remind me of him and the months we spent fitting my kitchen, plastering and painting!

-What are your top trend predictions for colours & wallpapers in the home this A/W?
+What are your top trend predictions for colors & wallpapers in the home this A/W?

-The colours we’ll be looking to decorate our homes this autumn will promote a sense of calm and wellbeing.
-Sophisticated pastels shades that can be used in isolation or combined with classic greys will continue to be popular throughout the year.
-The smoky, silvery Light Blue, a colour that is neither blue nor grey but mysteriously somewhere in between and works brilliantly when combined with some of our cooler neutrals such as Dimpse, Blackened and Lamp Room Gray.
+The colors we’ll be looking to decorate our homes this autumn will promote a sense of calm and wellbeing.
+Sophisticated pastels shades that can be used in isolation or combined with classic grays will continue to be popular throughout the year.
+The smoky, silvery Light Blue, a color that is neither blue nor gray but mysteriously somewhere in between and works brilliantly when combined with some of our cooler neutrals such as Dimpse, Blackened and Lamp Room Gray.